awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-plugins.md

   ```
   {"value":{"uri":"amqp://server-name","expires":3600000}}
   ```
 + Configure a policy to enable your queues or exchanges to become federated\.
-You can configure policies by usng the RabbitMQ web console, or the management API\.
+You can configure policies by using the RabbitMQ web console, or the management API\.
 Using the management API, you can create a `POST` requrest to `/api/policies/%2f/federate-me` with the following request body\.

   ```
   {"pattern":"^amq\.", "definition":{"federation-upstream-set":"all"}, "apply-to":"exchanges"}